 Quest Prime GTX

 DO I NEED GORE-TEX BOOTS?

-Short answer is no. Most backpacking boots have a waterproof/breathable membrane like Gore-Tex in them.
+Short answer is no. Most hiking and backpacking boots have a waterproof yet breathable membrane like Gore-Tex in them (often noted by GTX in the style name).
 These fabrics are designed to keep the boot dry.
 Unfortunately waterproof boots take much longer to dry out than non-waterproof models and do not breathe nearly as well.
-Since it can be very difficult to find non-waterproof boots, boots with a mesh panels built into the leather and treated with Gore-Tex can be a good compromise.
+Since it can be very difficult to find non-waterproof boots, boots with mesh panels built into the leather and treated with Gore-Tex are the best option for most of our courses.

-Since there is typically little precipitation in our California course areas, it is strongly recommended not to purchase boots with both a waterproof membrane and full grain leather, especially if you are prone to athlete’s foot or other foot ailments.
-The one exception is in cases of exceptionally high snow years since Gore-Tex coating with full grain leather will help keep your feet warmer in those environments.
-Check in with your Student Services representative to ask about current snow levels.
+Since there is typically very little precipitation in our California course areas, it is strongly recommended not to purchase full grain leather boots that also have a waterproof membrane, especially if you are prone to athlete’s foot or other foot ailments.
+The exceptions to this are winter courses, and June courses during high snow years.
+Having a Gore-Tex membrane with full grain leather will help keep your feet warmer in those environments.
+For summer courses, check in with your Course Advisor in late spring to ask about current snow levels.

 Sign Up for Updates

 Stay informed on upcoming courses, Outward Bound California news and special offers.
 Please fill out the form below to receive our email newsletter.